captureplanning.com Learn about proposal writing and business development

 With this format, if they don’t fully complete the benefits response, you’ll still be in good shape.
 If you have to, you can even delete the word “Benefits” from the heading.

-A discriminator is a type of theme that differentiates you from your competition.
+A differentiator is a type of theme that shows how your offering is different from your competitors.
 It is a reason to select you instead of them, and is sometimes called a unique selling point.

 Understanding the difference between them is important to winning.
-However, when doing a proposal The Wrong Way™, you may be lucky if you have any themes, let alone any discriminators.
+However, when doing a proposal The Wrong Way™, you may be lucky if you have any themes, let alone any differentiators.

 How to fake client awareness